samcan/usps-address-check/docs/research.md

 to make an address match.
 * `ADDRESS NOT FOUND`.
 USPS didn't have enough address data to make a match.
 * `INVALID-CITY`.
 An invalid city was given and USPS didn't have enough data to make a match.

+The API (at least, as exposed through the form) needs either city/state, state/zip, or city/zip specified.
+If none of those combinations are specified, don't make the API call.